shadin778/project-simulator-DarkCoder/PROJECT_FEATURES.md

 As a learner or professional, I want to issue, receive, and store verifiable credentials securely, so I can use them as proof of my skills or qualifications.
 **Status: Planned**

+## T-14.3: Multi-Vector Reputation Scoring (AI)
+As a user, I want to see a reputation score based on my learning, behavior, and social input, so I can understand how others perceive my credibility.
+This feature uses AI to analyze multiple dimensions—such as learning progress, interaction quality, and peer feedback—to generate a dynamic reputation score that reflects user credibility across the platform.
+**Status: Planned**